goodguyry/goodguyry.me/_posts/2015-01-23-multi-tenant-wordpress.md

 - Separate databases for each of our sites (or branches)
 - Easily adding more sites as needed

-That last point is especially attractive if you develop multiple WordPress sites; make this your local setup and you're golden.
+That last point is especially attractive if you develop multiple WordPress sites; make this your local setup and you&rsquo;re golden.

 ### Getting Started

-We're essentially going to be [giving WordPress its own directory](http://codex.wordpress.org/Giving_WordPress_Its_Own_Directory), then moving the <code class="path">wp-content</code> directory to the site's root.
+We're essentially going to be [giving WordPress its own directory](http://codex.wordpress.org/Giving_WordPress_Its_Own_Directory), then moving the <code class="path">wp-content</code> directory to the site&rsquo;s root.

 #### Give WordPress its own directory

-As mentioned, the core WordPress files should be moved into versioned directories outside of the site's root.
+As mentioned, the core WordPress files should be moved into versioned directories outside of the site&rsquo;s root.
 We then symlink the version directory to the site's root.

-{% codeblock term caption="Symlink the core WordPress files to the site's root" %}
+{% codeblock term caption="Symlink the core WordPress files to the site&rsquo;s root" %}
 ln -s /opt/wordpress/4.1/ /path/to/site/wordpress
 {% endcodeblock %}

-**Copy** index.php from <code class="path">/opt/wordpress/4.1/</code> to the site's root directory and edit the last line to add the <code class="path">wordpress</code> symlinked directory.
+**Copy** index.php from <code class="path">/opt/wordpress/4.1/</code> to the site&rsquo;s root directory and edit the last line to add the <code class="path">wordpress</code> symlinked directory.

 {% codeblock php caption="Tell WordPress where to find itself" %}
 <?php /** Loads the WordPress Environment and Template */